johnnyoshika/aws-elasticbeanstalk-lambda-dotnet-core-simple-api/README.md

 * Method `ANY` on root that proxies to our Elastic Beanstalk URL
 * Method `ANY` on path `{proxy+}` that proxies to our Elastic Beanstalk URL

+Update - It turns out that you can create an API Gateway (Type HTTP) and achieve the same desired proxy for a fraction of the price.
+The UI in AWS Console makes it a little tricker to configure, but it's possible.

 ## Lambda
 To publish to Lambda, I installed `Amazon.Lambda.Tools` globally:
 ```